caseware/gitflow-action/README.md

         release: release # The `release` branch.
         dev: dev # The `dev` branch.
         master: master # The `master` branch.
+        master-target: dev # the target branch of pull requests from the `master` branch
+        release-target: master # the target branch of pull requests from the `release` branch
         label: gitflow # The pull request label.
         auto-merge: true # If `true`, will try to automatically merge pull requests.
 Can also be set to `pull_request_review`, `check_run`, `push`, or a comma-separated combination of these values to only merge when handling the named events.
         require-merge: false # If an attempted merge fails, the action is considered to have failed.